-The regular dialogue with our stakeholders on the one hand and the internal risk analysis on the other were combined by the Management Board into a comprehensive materiality analysis.
+The regular dialogue with our company's stakeholders on the one hand and the internal risk analysis on the other were combined by the management into a comprehensive materiality analysis in order to support the company's sustainability strategy.

 The materiality analysis identified the key issues of "shortage of skilled labour", "Health protection and sickness rate", "Green steel" and "Sustainability in the supply chain".